caleb531/jcanvas-panzoom-demo/README.md

 ## Your Mission

 **Your task is to fix this fourth case without breaking the other three cases.**
-See the *TODO* towards the end of `main.js` for details; I believe the correct solution will involve properly modifying `translateX` and `translateY`.
+**See the *TODO* towards the end of `main.js` for details; I believe that fixing **those lines will be part of the solution.
+Nevertheless, change whatever **necessary to get things working.

 ## Setup